ropensci/osmapiR/README.md

 [![](https://badges.ropensci.org/633_status.svg)](https://github.com/ropensci/software-review/issues/633)
 <!-- badges: end -->

-An R interface to [OpenStreetMap API v0.6](https://wiki.openstreetmap.org/wiki/API_v0.6) for fetching and saving raw geodata from/to the OpenStreetMap database.
-This package allows to access OSM maps data as well as map notes, GPS traces, changelogs and users data.
-To access the OSM map data for purposes other than editing or exploring the history of the objects see [Related packages](README.md#related-packages).
+An R interface to the [OpenStreetMap API v0.6](https://wiki.openstreetmap.org/wiki/API_v0.6) for fetching and saving raw geodata from/to the OpenStreetMap database.
+This package allows access to OSM maps data as well as map notes, GPS traces, changelogs, and users data.
+To access OSM map data for purposes other than editing or exploring the history of the objects see [Related packages](README.md#related-packages).